Warning: Eating disorders will be discussed in this post

 I went to the companies Instagram and was concerned to see only positive comments, and left one voicing my concern for those with eating disorders exploiting the product.
 I checked back to find that my comment had been deleted!

 They also have meal replacement milkshakes which Kourtney Kardashian promotes for them.
 Skipping meals and trying to suppress your appetite to lose weight (with exceptions being people on medications with side effects such as increased hunger) are worrying symptoms of eating disorders.
-They suggest having two shakes a day so their ideal meal plan is one meal a day, two milkshakes, and appetite suppressants!
-That sounds a lot like anorexia to me.
+They suggest having two shakes a day.
+If I’m understanding correctly, their ideal meal plan is one meal a day, two milkshakes, and appetite suppressants!
+That doesn’t sound good to me.

-The fact that Flat Tummy Co deleted my comment, instead of defending their position, or even just leaving it there, is proof that they don’t care about the health of their customers.
+The fact that Flat Tummy Co deleted my comment, instead of defending their position, or even just leaving it there, is a huge red flag.
 I suspect others probably left similar comments to mine and had theirs removed too.
-It turns out they block people too so I’m fairly sure I’m blocked.
-I got some satisfaction form them using the forum on their website to try communicate as I want to write an article about it, but surprise surprise, they ignored me,
+I think they block people too so I’m fairly sure I’m blocked.
+I got some satisfaction form them using the forum on their website to try communicate as I want to write an article about it, but surprise surprise, I didn’t hear back.

 The Kardashians/Jenners are considered to be some of the most beautiful women in the world with millions upon millions of followers, and tons of young impressionable girls looking up to them and trying to imitate their looks.
 Kim Kardashian has been heavily criticised for promoting the product.

 Instagram deleted the post but she then put the image back up without the caption, and now the post has been restored and Instagram even apologised to her!